-Should you choose a golden retriever or a labrador retriever?
+Trying to decide between a golden retriever and a labrador retriever?

 First off, if you’ve narrowed your search to these two breeds, you can’t go wrong.

 Both golden retrievers and labs are medium to large, family friendly dogs with lots of love to give.